Even when we’re not in the throes of tax time, it’s a good idea to have an idea of what certain federal income tax terminology means.

 It’s important to note that you’re not taxed on your total income.
 But your total income is used to determine a key amount: your adjusted gross income.

 Where to find it: Your total income is listed on your federal income tax return (IRS Form 1040).
-For example, it’s on Line 9 of your return for the 2020 tax year.

 2. Adjusted gross income (AGI)